Simon Rudland: Money laundering investigation implicates tycoon associated with Nyasa Manufacturers

 “Rudland told us that all allegations against him were false and formed part of a smear campaign against him by an unidentified third party.
 He described himself as ‘a strong businessman…competeting against the greedy and the envious”, said Al Jazeera.

-His company, Gold Leaf Tobacco which manufactures Rudland and George which Nyasa Manufactures distributes in Malawi, also shutdown the allegations.
+His company, Gold Leaf Tobacco which manufactures Rudland and George which Nyasa Manufacturing distributes in Malawi, also shutdown the allegations.

 Al Jazeera says “Gold Leaf Tobacco emphatically denied any involvement, past or present, in money laundering, the trade in illegal gold or related matters”.